 I have seen so many great ideas for review games out there.
 I thought I would compile a list of my favorites to have as a resource.
 I figure if I could come up with 6 great games that work, I only have to use the same game 4 times in a year!

 1. Zap! - This is my favorite game so far simply because the smartest group doesn't always win.
-It's kind of like Jeopardy, but with a curb ball - if you get the "Zapped" card, you lose all your points!
+It's kind of like Jeopardy, but with a curve ball - if you get the "Zapped" card, you lose all your points!
 Thanks for sharing, Mathtastrophe!
 Game instructions and printable here.

 Another take on this game is Bazinga by Simplifying Radicals.